Narendra-0017/Task-01-Network-Scanning/README.md

 The scan identified two active hosts and revealed both open and closed ports.
 Wireshark confirms the behavior of a TCP SYN scan through captured SYN, SYN-ACK, and RST packets.

----

-This will render **perfectly** on GitHub.
-Paste this into your README.md and refresh the page.